-Amalie Skram Secondary School and AdO Arena in Bergen bring together the school and swimming pool in one large, well-lit building on Nygårdstangen in Bergen.
+The architecture of the AdO Arena and Amalie Skram Secondary School in Bergen brings the school and swimming pool together in one large, well-lit building on Nygårdstangen in Bergen.
 Architecturally, the school and swimming pool are integrated both visually and functionally.
-The school is attended by over 1000 pupils, and both social and environmental sustainability have been
+The school has just over 1000 students and has focused on both social and environmental sustainability.

 NOK 1000 M